BryanCasanelli/University-Aveiro-Master-Thesis-Template/Typst/second_part/01_about.typ

+#import "../utils.typ": *

-= Template Information and Instructions
+= Template Information and #linebreak() Instructions

-This Typst version was implemented in March 2025, based on the university's official Word template.
+This Typst version was implemented in March 2025, based on the University of Aveiro's official Word template.
+For the official guidelines, see: #link("https://www.ua.pt/pt/sga/page/12786")[www.ua.pt/pt/sga/page/12786].

 == Page Setup
 Following the original template specifications: